-3.1 Unified Table Model
+2.1 Unified Table Model

-Implementations that utilize the unified table model to represent IPv4 unicast forwarding information use a single data entity, which shall be subsequently referred to as a "FIB Table."
-This table is comprised of entries, each one consisting of a prefix and an array of next hop information.
+Implementations that utilize the unified table model to represent IPv4 unicast forwarding information use a single data entity, which shall be subsequently referred to as a "FIB Table."1 This table is comprised of entries, each one consisting of a prefix and an array of next hop information.

 To facilitate capabilities such as load balancing or ECMP, the next hop array may contain information for one or more next hops.
 Each next hop array is essentially a set of next hops.
 There are different flavors of next hop, each of which dictates a different forwarding action.
 The basic, direct attach, and remote types forward packets through the network processor.
 These forwarding next hop types have an IP destination address and an egress interface included in their definition.
-Other flavors of next hop indicate other actions such as discard the packet or forward the packet to the control plane.
+Other flavors of next hop indicate other actions such as discard the packet, forward the packet to the control plane or map to MPLS LSPs as in the FEC to NHLFE mapping (FTNs).